 In addition to designing scientific reports and information graphics for Pew, we developed a comprehensive template system that visually coordinates materials produced by the Ocean Science Division, Lenfest Ocean Program, Sea Around Us Program, and Pew Marine Fellows.
 Highlights from this project include: the definition of graphic standards, multilingual and international template options, dynamic flexible layouts, and a comprehensive user manual.

 Esther and Mary-Jo each contribute over ten years of experience in print, web, and media design.
 They first collaborated in 2007 at Rhode Island School of Design, where they earned MFAs in Graphic Design.
 Mary-Jo comes from a publishing and radio journalism background and holds a BA in English from Princeton University.
 Esther's experience spans the architecture, fashion, and nonprofit worlds.
 She holds a BA in Cultural Anthropology from Columbia University.
 They have taught design at RISD, Parsons the New School for Design, and The School of the Art Institute of Chicago.

-Esther is a designer based in Chicago, Illinois.
+Esther is a designer based in Honolulu, Hawaii.
 She holds an MFA in Graphic Design from Rhode Island School of Design and a BA in Cultural Anthropology from Columbia University.
 She has over ten years of experience in print and interface design, having worked both in-house and for clients in the arts, culture, architecture, and technology sectors.
 She has taught design at the School of the Art Institute of Chicago and RISD.

 Mary-Jo has worked for ten years in media development and design, with experience in web, radio and print environments.
 She holds a BA in English from Princeton University and an MFA in Graphic Design from Rhode Island School of Design.
 She lives in New York and teaches graphic design history and sustainable systems at Parsons The New School for Design.